History of Suresnes: Outdoor school and urban development

 Following a law passed in 1919, the law of July 19, 1924, required communes to draw up a development and expansion plan.
 As far back as 1920, the General Council had already prepared projects in line with Henri Sellier's thinking: “It is obvious that a development plan for a suburban commune can only have rational formulas in conjunction with those of neighboring communes.”
 For Suresnes, this concerns its relations with Saint-Cloud, Rueil, Nanterre and Puteaux.
 However, this is not intended to call into question the identity of each Suresnes district, marked by geography (industrial near the Seine, residential on the hillsides).
 In the words of Henri Sellier, the aim is “less to violate than to guide an evolution that has already begun.”
 The result, however, was the disappearance of old winegrowers' houses and collective dwellings on either side of the bridge, from the Seine to the town hall, along Rue du Mont-Valérien and Rue de la République.
-A development plan was adopted by the city council on October 30, 1927, confirming old ideas: no longer tolerate unhealthy or inconvenient businesses in the collective housing zone, and regulate the height of buildings to ensure that each side of the streets gets plenty of sunlight.
-In the industrial zone, on the other hand, the project calls for the disappearance of the remaining dwellings, except where necessary (e.g. for security guards).
+A development plan was adopted by the city council on October 30, 1927, confirming old ideas: no longer tolerate unhealthy or inconvenient businesses in the collective housing zone, and regulate building heights to ensure that each side of the street receives plenty of sunlight.
+In the industrial zone, by contrast, the project calls for the demolition of the remaining dwellings, except where necessary (e.g., for security guards).
 Finally, in the residential zone, only single-family homes and retail outlets would be tolerated, with dwellings covering a maximum of 50% of each property and not exceeding a certain height to allow for calm, light, and air circulation, and the development of gardens.